T

 shopping

-A vibrant local market where you can find fresh produce, local cheeses, wines, and artisanal products.
-It's a great place to pick up some last-minute souvenirs and experience local life.
+A vibrant local market in Santa Cruz de Tenerife, where you can find fresh produce, local cheeses, Canarian wines, and artisanal products.
+It's a fantastic place to soak in the local atmosphere and pick up souvenirs.

 2. Midday